pubky/mainline/docs/censorship-resistance.md

 As you can see, if we only store data at the closest `k=2` nodes, the data would be only stored within attacker nodes, thus successefully censored.

+### Uniform Distribution

+The example above and the solution explained next, both assume a uniform distribution of nodes over the ID space, besides the fact that such distribution can empirically observed, it is also enforced with security extension [BEP_0042](https://www.bittorrent.org/beps/bep_0042.html) that limits the number of nodes to 8 for each IP, and uniformly disrtibute these 8 nodes over the entire ID space.

 ### Solution

-This library uses [BEP_0042](https://www.bittorrent.org/beps/bep_0042.html) by default to counter sybil attacks by forcing every node to choose their ID verifiably based on their IP address.
-This way, every IP address is only able to generate 8 random IDs.

-Another solution is to use the `expected distance to k (edk)` instead of `k`.
+The solution used in this implementation is to store data to all nodes closer to the target than the `expected distance to k (edk)` instead of just the closest `k` nodes.

 To understand what that means, consider that we have a rough estimation of the DHT size (which we obtain as explained in the documentation of the [Dht Size Estimate](./dht_size_estimate.md)), then we can _expect_ that the closest `k` nodes, are going to be